alvitrioliks/VMAF-torch/README.md

 ## Notes

 * To ensure that gradients are computed correctly we perform gradient checking, see `vmaf_gradient_checking.ipynb`.
-For details refer to the paper.
+For details refer to the arxiv paper.

 * Note that with `clip_score=True` (which is the default behaviour of official VMAF implementation) it is possible to get gradients equal to 0 in some cases since clipping operation has derivative equal to 0 on parts of its domain.
 We recommend setting `clip_score=False` for tasks requiring gradient computation.